mthvedt/qarth/README.md

     compojure.handler/site))
 ```

-You can make requests with the OAuth information stored in the Friend credentials.
+Friend then stores the OAuth information in its Friend credentials, which can be
+used to make OAuth-authenticated requests.
+This is done with Qarth objects called
+requestors.

+Requestors are multimethod objects used to make various kinds of requests.
+Qarth provides several multimethods you can use.
+For example:

 ```clojure
 (defroutes app